-Debunked: Communications play an important role, but are insufficient to drive adaptation to the new processes, organizational structures and systems.
+Debunked: Communications plans play an important role, but are insufficient to drive adaptation to new processes, organizational structures, and systems.

 Organizational Change Management Defined

 So, what exactly is organizational change management?
 That’s a tough question to answer.
-A quick review of various academic and business resources will show that working definition consensus has yet to be reached.
+A quick review of various academic and business resources shows that a common definition has yet to be reached.

 It’s this lack of consensus that drove me to Wikipedia.
 I had hoped that the “community” could deliver a more useful definition.
 Here’s how Wikipedia defines change management:

 This definition has some good and, well, some ambiguous components.
 Let’s start with the ambiguous.
-Almost every component of an ERP implementation project is, to some extent or other, “aimed at helping employees accept… changes”.
+Almost every component of an ERP implementation project is, to some extent, “aimed at helping employees accept . . . changes.”

-The problem with a broad and amibiguous definition, of course, is that it makes it difficult (if not impossible) to evaluate the success of change management initiatives.
-Organizations should want to put themselves in a position to answer the following questions.
+The problem with a broad and ambiguous definition, of course, is that it makes it difficult (if not impossible) to evaluate the success of change management initiatives.
+Organizations should want to put themselves in a position to answer the following questions: